Where is the Fuse on an Electric Bike?

 How do I know if my e-bike fuse is blown?

-A blown fuse often results in the e-bike not turning on, motor issues, or charging problems.
+A blown fuse often results in the e-bike not powering on, or the motor not running despite the battery being charged, or the battery not charging properly.

 Can I ride my e-bike if the fuse is blown?